AI & Agents

 How do I sync local files to my AI agent?

-You can sync local files to your AI agent by moving them to a cloud workspace connected via the Model Context Protocol (MCP).
-Linking your Claude agent to a central file repository gives it direct access without needing manual local uploads.
+Move your files to a cloud workspace connected via MCP.
+Linking Claude to a central file repository gives it direct access without manual uploads on each device.

 Can Claude access my synchronized folders directly?

-Yes, Claude can access your synchronized folders directly when connected through an MCP server.
-This setup allows the agent to read, write, and index files within those folders in real time.
-Updates appear across all your devices instantly.
+Yes, when connected through an MCP server.
+This lets the agent read, write, and index files in those folders in real time, with updates visible across all connected devices.

 Does Claude Cowork natively support cross-device synchronization?